-Back in 2013 some of our members got together to create make some preserves and we distributed the fruits of their labour via the hungry gap veg boxes in the spring!
+In the past some of our members got together to create make some preserves and we distributed the fruits of their labour via the hungry gap veg boxes in the spring!

 We also run a members only Wild Food Walk each year in the spring.